damianchojna/conflakes/README.md

 ##Build *.dist.* files

 The genesis of the problem: While you work, you changes parameters in file config_dev.json for your individual preferences, example logins, passwords to databases, cache systems.
 When someone in your team adds to config_dev.json new parameters required by applicaton and when you pull this changes, you will have conficts and must manualy add this paramaters to your config_dev.json.
 To avoid this problem you must add config_dev.dist.json file and generate config_dev.json.
-So when someone add new parameters to config_dev.dist.json you will not have conflicts and you can merge new paramaters with simple command "npm run build-dist" and you will be automatically updated file config_dev.json
+So when someone add new parameters to config_dev.dist.json you will not have conflicts and you can merge new paramaters with simple command "npm run build-dist" and you will be automatically updated file config_dev.json. **Now conflakes support json and yaml files for this feature.**

 1. **Example configuration schema with config_dev.dist.json file**